canstralian/PowerShellToolkit/DEPLOYMENT.md

 - Regularly update dependencies to patch any vulnerabilities
 - Implement proper authentication and authorization for admin functions
 - Use HTTPS for all communications (Replit provides this by default)
+- Ensure that the `SCRIPT_URL` and `EXFILTRATION_URL` are secure and use HTTPS
+- Implement additional security measures for the self-regeneration and data exfiltration features

 ## Backup and Disaster Recovery

 - Regularly backup your Replit project
 - Consider exporting critical data and configurations periodically

+## New Features Deployment Considerations

+### Random Execution Delays
+- No additional setup required, but be aware that the application may have variable response times

+### Uptime Checks
+- Ensure that the hosting environment allows for accurate system uptime reporting

+### Self-Regeneration
+- Set up a secure location to host the latest version of the script
+- Ensure that the `SCRIPT_URL` environment variable is correctly set

+### Enhanced Data Exfiltration
+- Set up a secure endpoint to receive exfiltrated data
+- Ensure that the `EXFILTRATION_URL` environment variable is correctly set

 ## Troubleshooting

 - If the application fails to start, check the Replit console for error messages
 - Verify that all required environment variables are set correctly
 - Ensure all dependencies are installed properly
+- Check the logs for any issues related to the new features (random delays, uptime checks, self-regeneration, data exfiltration)

 For any additional support or questions, please refer to the project's README.md or open an issue in the GitHub repository.